olefriis/olefriis.github.io/_posts/2022-01-16-stunt-car-racer-introduction.md

 ---
 tag: Stunt Car Racer
+title: My Stunt Car Racer Obsession
+excerpt: This is the first post in a series about some work I've done trying to bring the game Stunt Car Racer to modern platforms.
+Before going technical in the following posts, let me try to explain why I have decided to spend time on this.
 ---
 # My Stunt Car Racer Obsession
 This is the first post in a series about some work I've done trying to bring the game Stunt Car Racer